OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 * RHEL_ family:
-  Placing the boot-image file in a subdirectory of the TFTP_ server's ``/tftpboot`` folder such as ``/tftpboot/uefi/``, will cause the client host ``grubx64.efi`` bootloader_ to download all further files also from that same subdirectory, so you need to place any other files there.
+  Placing the boot-image file in a subdirectory of the TFTP_ server's ``/tftpboot`` folder such as ``/tftpboot/uefi/``, will cause the ``grubx64.efi`` bootloader_ running in the client host to download all further files also from that same subdirectory, so you need to place any other files there.
 * Ubuntu_:
-  The ``grubx64.efi`` bootloader_ continues to download files from the TFTP_ server's ``/tftpboot`` folder, even though the ``/tftpboot/uefi/grubx64.efi`` in a subfolder was used.
+  The ``grubx64.efi`` bootloader_ continues to download files from the TFTP_ server's ``/tftpboot`` folder, even though the ``/tftpboot/uefi/grubx64.efi`` image file in a subfolder was used, and it is hardcoded to download the file path ``/grub/grub.cfg``.
-  This makes it hard to distinguish between different OS versions!
+  This behavior makes it hard to distinguish between downloads from different OS versions!

 **NOTICE:**
 Any bootloader_ image signature mismatch will cause the installation to fail,